Picketing, pigeons, politics: Scenes from the Nevada caucus

 On Wednesday, nearly all of the candidates carried signs and chanted as they joined picketing union members in front of a towering casino-hotel that’s been locked in a longstanding labor dispute with the Culinary Union.
 Warren wore red, “as the workers do.”
 Biden wrapped an arm around the union’s leader, Geoconda Argüello-Kline, and former South Bend, Indiana Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar and billionaire businessman Tom Steyer carried signs that said “No contract, no peace.”
 Nearby, a troupe of dancers dressed as a bartender, cook, server, cocktail waitress, housekeeper and janitor danced in unison.

 There was little peace at the Wednesday debate, the most combative of the primary and the first to feature former New York Mayor Mike Bloomberg.
-Although Bloomberg isn’t competing in the Nevada caucus he took at least as many blows as Trump, who spent the night down the street.
+Although Bloomberg isn’t competing in the Nevada caucus he took nearly as many blows as Trump, who spent the night down the street.

 As Trump appeared in the city, so too did a group of pigeons with tiny red “Make America Great Again” hats like those worn by by Trump’s supporters on their heads.
 One pigeon had a tiny blond wig similar to Trump’s distinctive hair.
 A self-proclaimed “underground radical group” that goes by the acronym P.U.T.I.N.
 (Pigeons, United To Interfere Now), told the Las Vegas Review-Journal they released the pigeons as an “aerial protest piece” in response to the 2020 Democratic debate as “ a gesture of support and loyalty to President Trump.”
 They also hope to elevate the stature of the pigeon, the group said.